-The Galaxy Note 10 is expected to be a big release (literally).
-However, if you can't afford to wait for Samsung's next phablet, or you just want to get the best bang for your buck, the Note 9 is still a solid pick.
+The upcoming Galaxy Note 10 is expected to be a big release (literally).
+However, if you can't afford to wait for Sammy's next phablet or if you're just looking to get the best bang for your buck, the Galaxy Note 9 is still a solid pick.

 Here's a look at other ways you can get the Galaxy Note 9 on the cheap.

-Amazon is offering the unlocked Note 9 for $824.45.
-That's $175 off and the best price we've seen from Amazon for this phone.
+Amazon is offering the Unlocked Samsung Galaxy Note 9 for $739.
+That's $160 off and the best price we could find for this unlocked phone.
 (Other colors cost a few bucks more).

-Best Buy is selling the Note 9 for $849.99 unlocked which is $150 off its normal selling price.
+Best Buy is selling the unlocked Note 9 for $799.99, which undercuts Samsung's price by $100.
 It's also offering bigger savings when you buy a carrier-tied version of the phone and pay for it in monthly installments.
-Buy the Verizon Note 9 at Best Buy and you'll pay $29.16 a month over 24 months.
-That adds up to $300 in savings over the life of the payments.
-AT&T customers will pay $33.34 over 30 months.

 Open a new line of service at Sprint, and you can enjoy some savings on an 18-month Sprint Flex lease for the Note 9.
 Sprint will charge just $20 a month, instead of the normal $41.67 rate.
 You can upgrade to a new phone after 18 months or buy your Note 9 outright if you decide to keep it.